Software

 WebCalendar Is Coming to WordPress

 Update: The WebCalendar plugin for WordPress is now available!
 You can find full details, features, and download information on the plugin page at agenticdaisy.com/webcalendar.
+See the full rundown on the WebCalendar for WordPress page.
 I’m excited to announce that I’ve been building a WordPress plugin for WebCalendar — and it’s nearly ready for release.
-For those who don’t know me, I’m Craig Knudsen, and I’ve […]
+For […]

 Read more →